Cyber Monday may be over, but great prices are here to stay.

 Area: The first thing to think about when considering a soft climber is your available space.
 While some models are relatively compact, only taking up a space measuring 4 feet by 16 inches, others require as much space as two side-by-side pool tables.

 Safety: Besides the size of the climber, you need to allow for a buffer zone around it.
+Remove all hard or sharp objects from the play area surrounding your toddler’s soft climber.
 There should be no furniture close enough to the climber that toddlers could hit it should they fall.
-Additionally, if you don't have carpeting or another soft flooring, you might consider covering the floor with foam tile to help reduce the chance of injuries if your child stumbles.
+Additionally, if you don't have carpeting or other soft flooring, you might consider covering the floor with foam tile to help reduce the chance of injuries if your child stumbles.

 Quantity: While it’s possible to purchase a soft climber that’s just one piece, the vast majority have two or more pieces that fit together like building blocks.
 The more pieces your set includes, the more variety you’ll have and the more space you’ll need for the climber.